No products in the cart.

 If I had the opportunity to change anything in the past, I would probably forego that opportunity.
 Everything in the past has created what I am today, and I have learned from my successes and my failures.
 I have never played it safe to avoid a failure.

-See also How I Eat and Train to Achieve Nordic Champion Titles
+See also This is How I Eat and Train to Stay Strong and in Shape

 Failures are indicative that I am trying new things and learning where I need to spend my attention in life to get better.